Religion in the Song dynasty: Taoism

+From the Song dynasty to the Yuan dynasty, a local snake deity in Sichuan became the Taoist god of literature and examinations known as Wenchang Wang.

 Buddhism

 With the sole exception of the reign of Emperor Huizong of Song (1100-1126), Buddhism was not suppressed during the Song dynasty.

 Buddhist monasteries were separated into public and private categories by the Song government.
 The abbots of public monasteries, which tended to be wealthy, were appointed as local officials.
 Public monasteries performed state services such as memorials for the war dead, maintaining religious spaces for imperial birthdays and deathdays, storing imperial calligraphy, and galleries of imperial portraits.

 Buddhist establishments also operated a range of businesses, such as oil presses, water-powered mills, pawnshops, and hostels.
 Large Buddhist estates leased plots of land to tenants who could work them.
 Most of them belonged to the Chan and Pure Land (jingtu) sects.
 However, as early as the 10th century, practitioners were trying to bring the two sects closer together.
 Individuals such as Yanshou (904-975) taught both Chan and Pure Land Buddhism.
 In 1221, records counted the existence of 400,000 monks and 61,000 nuns in the dynasty.

 In 1067, the government started selling Buddhist monk certificates which exempted them from tax and labor service.
 The first batch of certificates sold at 130 strings of cash each.
 Around 120,000 certificates were sold between 1161 and 1170.
 Owners of these certificates did not have to be real monks and were not required to shave their heads or wear clerical attire.

 Chan

 Chan Buddhism was the most prominent form of Chinese Buddhism during the Song era due to state support.
 Chan monasteries received state recognition and financial backing.
-However Chan followers generally avoided the court and political life.
+Chan followers generally avoided the court and political life.
 Its followers believed that intuition and enlightenment could be gained from public discussion.
 In practice, Chan traditions were only taught from master to pupil in a small circle of believers.
 Of the five Chan houses: Caodong, Linji, Yunmen, Guiyang, and Fayan, it was Fayan that led the Chan in the 10th and 11th centuries.

 Eventually the Fayan, Linji, and Yunmen combined to create the gong'an, which originally meant legal precedents, but morphed into a story, dialogue, question, or statement used to create doubt in a student and test their progress in Chan.
 After the Song dynasty, Chan Buddhism became less distinguishable from Buddhism in general as it incorporated elements of devotion from Pure Land Buddhism and its practitioners inhabited the same monasteries as non-Chan clergy.